Generative Artificial Intelligences and Pictures Synthesis

 Let us immediately address the issue of artifacts: indeed, a problem seemingly known to the designers disrupts the hands, limbs, or faces of any characters when their size is small relative to the picture frame.
 This allows for distinguishing between "classic" works and those from GAIs, although some artists such as Jean-Michel Basquiat, Paul Rebeyrolle and Egon Schiele did not hesitate to do the same voluntarily.

-To respond to these objections, let us examine some pictures from the collection presented here:
+To respond to these objections, let us examine some pictures from the collection presented above:

 These few pictures, obtained almost instantly by "evoking" the names of Hieronymus Bosch, Rembrandt, Jean-Baptiste Camille Corot, Salvador Dali and Hans Ruedi Giger can obviously be easily associated with these artists.
 This means that the GAI, during its training, was able to formalize the style (and nightmares regarding Hans Ruedi Giger...) of the encountered artists, allowing it to subsequently create pictures in their manner.
 These are not mere copies of original works with some alterations or cut-and-paste jobs.
 No, these are indeed new pictures (I cautiously do not say "works of art") resembling in their style, colors, lights,... , old, or even very ancient pictures.

 These two pictures referencing Sandro Botticelli clearly demonstrate the creative capabilities of the GAI.
-The locomotive in the style of Sandro Botticelli, even if it is not functional, features three-dimensional decorations typical of the Italian Renaissance.
+The locomotive in the style of Sandro Botticelli, even if it is not functional (at the level of the connecting rods in particular), features three-dimensional decorations typical of the Italian Renaissance.
 Moreover, its plume of smoke obviously recalls one of the artist's major works: "The Birth of Venus".
 As for the airplane in the style of Sandro Botticelli, it shows that the GAI has learned what an airplane is: a machine designed to transport people (hence the carriage) in the air (hence the bird wings) and equipped with means of propulsion (hence the horse).
 It seems to me that few creators would have imagined such an ensemble and thus, if the GAI produced this three-dimensional consistent picture, did it not exhibit creativity?
 The answer seems obvious to me and thus, we must question what our imagination is: could it not be "simply" the result of the constant mixing of the contents of our memory, continuously fed by our senses, making us more predictable than we think?
+What if these GAIs were relevant models of ourselves?

 This GAI, like most others, relies on the concepts of: All this can help explain how an original image specified by a simple prompt like a cat can be obtained.
 But what about a more subtle prompt like an airplane in the style of Sandro Botticelli, where one sees a sort of "reinterpretation" of "airplane" as {carriage,bird,horse}?
 Unfortunately, this is still not enough for ME to explain: